Key features of Lake Erie Industrial Park:

 Air Access: John C. Munro Hamilton International Airport and others

 Great Lakes Access: Via U. S. Steel Canada Docks

 The Lake Erie Industrial Park is one of the largest industrial parks in Ontario.
-Built on a master-planned, 4,500-acre site located along the north shore of Lake Erie (in the south-western corner of Haldimand County), the park combines open space, parkland and a commercial centre with industrial opportunities.
+Built on a master-planned, approximately 4,500-acre site located along the north shore of Lake Erie (in the south-western corner of Haldimand County), the park combines open space, parkland, and a commercial centre with industrial opportunities.

 Major employers nearby